saptayh-8910/automate_cleaning_operations_reporting/README.md

 Contributions, issues, and feature requests are welcome!
 Feel free to check the issues page.

 ### Acknowledgments
-Special thanks to the cleaning operations team and the COO for providing insights on workforce optimization.
+Special thanks to the cleaning operations team for providing insights on workforce optimization benchmarks.